JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 ## Projects
 - Slack plug in that automatically surfaces past knowledge in past discussions and blogs
+- Change the break culture at Atomic using principles from [[The Power of Habits by Charles Duhigg]] and [[Switch - How to Change Things When Change is Hard by Dan and Chip Heath]]
 - Annotate Spin blog and turn that into a graph for people to see
 	- Especially look into series of blog posts about the sales process & how Atomic does projects
+	- Think about modeling Atomic after Starbucks, whose training program is so rigorous it can be counted for college credits.
 	- Organize this by person.
 Index every person's blogs and see where they connect.
 - Google form that crowd sources what tools people use at Atomic for a spin post
 - Create an organization graph from the periodic table with LinkedIn profiles